rursache/Hackintosh-i7-7700k-Z270-Gaming-K3/README.md

 - Sleep?
 Never got the chance to test it, my hackintosh is up 24/7

 ![alt text](https://i.imgur.com/TfIT7Nu.jpg "neofetch")

+## Kexts used:
+- AppleALC (audio)
+- AtherosE2200Ethernet (ethernet)
+- Lilu + Whatevergreen (Audio helper, DRM support, GPU helper)
+- VirtualSMC + addons (you cannot boot without this + temperature support)
+- USBInjectAll (make USB ports work)

+## Drivers used:
+- ApfsDriverLoader (make APFS drives discoverable in Clover bootloader)
+- FSInject (required driver to inject kexts)
+- HFSPlus (optional, make HFS drives discoverable in Clover bootloader if you want to use Mojave or older macOS versions)
+- NvmExpressDxe (required to boot and use a "non-Apple" NVM SSD)
+- OsxAptioFix3Drv (required to patch some motherboard stuff in order to boot and not kernel panic)
+- PartitionDxe (optional, support for custom partition types)
+- Ps2MouseDxe (optional, support for non-bluetooth mouse and keyboard)
+- VirtualSmc (required, works with the kext)

 ## Thanks/Credits
 - tonymacx86